MatthewG006/Plenty-of-plants/DOCUMENTATION.md

       allow list: if request.auth != null;
     }

-    match /contestSessions/{sessionId} {
+    match /contestSessions/{document=**} {
-      // Allow any authenticated user to get, create, or update a specific session document. allow read, write: if request.auth != null;
-    }

-    // Allow any authenticated user to query the `contestSessions` collection.
+      // Allow any authenticated user to perform any action on the contest sessions.
-    // This is required to find an open session for the beauty contest. match /contestSessions/{document=**} {
-      allow list: if request.auth != null;
+      // This is required for finding, joining, creating, and voting in the beauty contest. allow read, write: if request.auth != null;
     }
   }
 }